Philosophical Foundation

 2. Freedom bounded by non-violation.
 The right to live, speak, work, and believe freely shall not be infringed except where it demonstrably violates another’s life, liberty, or property.

 3. Secular grounding of law.
 The government shall make no law based on religious doctrine or ideology; only on the protection of autonomy and prevention of harm.
+Since all human perspectives—religious, scientific, philosophical—are necessarily partial subsets of reality, no single interpretation shall be imposed through state power.
+Each person must be free to explore their relationship with reality according to their own understanding.

 4. Privacy as an extension of autonomy.
 Privacy shall be regarded as the practical extension of autonomy.
 Surveillance, data collection, or intrusion without direct cause shall be forbidden.